sachaamm/unity-http-listener/README.md

 ## Import unity-http-listener in any Unity version as a package
 - You can easily import the project as a package in any Unity version with [UnityHttpListener package file](https://github.com/sachaamm/unity-http-listener/blob/main/UnityHttpListener.unitypackage) provided in the repository
 - OR
-- You can export the entire repository content as a package to be sure to get latests unity-http-listener features embedded (Check section "Export unity-http-listener as a package").
+- You can export yourself the entire repository content as a package to be sure to get latests unity-http-listener features embedded (in that case, Check section "Export unity-http-listener as a package").

-**IN ANY CASE :**  You will need to copy the [http-listener-config file](https://github.com/sachaamm/unity-http-listener/blob/main/http-listener-config.json). in the Assets parent folder ( at the root of your project )

 ## Export unity-http-listener as a package
  1. Create a Unity project in any version you want